Alle43221/Whatsapp-Message-Parser/README.md

 22. Finally, open WhatsApp Viewer.
 Click on File, select the msgstore.db under File, input your account email under Account name (just put the email you use for your Play Store account), and select the wa.db file under wa.db.
 23. Select one of the chats and export it to .json.

-## This is where my python code proves usefull
+## This is where my python code proves useful
 You can view your messages here, or export them in .html to see all the messages for a specific chat.
-However, if you want to analize them ([like ChatCharts](https://chatcharts.co.uk), but for free) you can parse them to a format that is easily recognized by different free Chat Analizer Apps:
+However, if you want to analyze them ([like ChatCharts](https://chatcharts.co.uk), but for free) you can parse them to a format that is easily recognized by different free Chat Analyzer Apps:
 - [Chat Stats for WhatsApp](https://play.google.com/store/apps/details?id=com.joseluisgalan.android.chatstats&hl=en_US)
 - to be added